Passover This Year

 Celebrate the second night of Passover with Hakafa!

-Our congregation will be hosting its annual Second-Night Passover Seder on Saturday, March 31 at 6:00 p.m. at the Winnetka Community House (620 Lincoln Ave, Winnetka).
+Our congregation will be hosting its annual Second-Night Passover Seder on Saturday, April 20 at 6:00 p.m. at the Winnetka Community House (620 Lincoln Ave, Winnetka).
 Members and their guests are cordially invited to attend this very festive and always memorable event.
 Expect delicious food, lively music, and wonderful companionship.
+Scholarships are available.

 Please note that reservations are